How to Use Social Media to Find Your Dream Home

 Buyers love the funny videos but ask serious questions.
 “When we’re doing property tour videos the most common questions we will get are questions about the home.
 How much is that home?
 How many square feet?
 How many bedrooms?
 The biggest goal of the videos is just to showcase who we are and how we work as agents in order to build that trust with potential clients,” John Steele said.

 There are real estate magazines and fliers, listings and photos and of course, the MLS, but more and more real estate agents are turning to social media to get the details of their listings out there.
 If you want to see the up close and personal side of a city, neighborhood or home, consider tracking down the real estate agents who use social media best.

-Kevin Lawton, a real estate agent with Coldwell Banker Schiavone & Associates in Bordentown, NJ hosts his own radio show, not a podcast.
-It’s called The Real Estate Deal.
-He found a college intern who records and produces the show.
-All he has to do is invite guest speakers and interview them.
+Kevin Lawton, a real estate agent with Coldwell Banker Schiavone & Associates in Bordentown, New Jersey hosts his own radio show, not a podcast, called The Real Estate Deal.
+He found a college intern who records and produces the show; all he has to do is invite guest speakers and interview them.

 “I believe it is incredibly key as a real estate agent to be a local expert on not just houses but the market you work in.
 With today’s marketplace and social media there is so much more value that can be given to consumers from a real estate agent’s standpoint,” he said.

 Do your “house tours” online to save time.